 I'm an expert in human development, specializing in career transitions and lifelong personal & professional growth.
 I leverage my diverse background in psychology, education, research, and business to strengthen people and organizations from the inside out.

 My training far exceeds that of most coaches, who may have only taken a brief online class before trying to sell you their services.
 I earned an M.S. degree from the University of North Texas and a Ph.D. from Texas A&M University-Commerce.
 I am also certified as a Chaplain, which guides my work in the spiritual aspects of your career and work life.

 Experience counts when selecting a career coach!
 No youngster can provide what real life wisdom brings.
 You can trust my wrinkles and my resume.
-I have 30 years of direct experience consulting with individuals, groups, teams, and organizations.
+I have 30+ years of direct experience consulting with individuals, groups, teams, and organizations.

 From a young age, I was deeply curious about why people do what they do, and why they don't do what they don't do.
 It eventually became my life's work.

-I live with my husband (The Nicest Man On The Planet) and my dog and cat.
-I am a mom of two adult children and a grandma of one.
-I love books, plants, music, mountains, and an occasional nap.
-I am a middle child and a Christian.
-My favorite drink is iced tea, unsweetened, brewed super strong, with extra ice.
+I live in a rural area with my husband (The Nicest Man On The Planet) and my dog and cat.
+I am a mom of three adult children and a grandma of one.
+My favorite things are books, plants, music, mountains, and an occasional nap.
+I am a middle child, an introvert, and I follow Jesus.

 My top 5 on the Gallup CliftonStrengths are: Connectedness, Learner, Intellection, Input, and Deliberative.
 On the V.I.A.
 Character Strengths profile, my top 5 are: Spirituality, Perspective, Curiosity, Social Intelligence, and Gratitude.